plantgenomicslab/BCH709/index.md

 ### _Meeting with Won Yim_
 [Howard Molecular Science 216](https://goo.gl/maps/o41BMmcawsTPoES57)
 After Thursday class, we can have a meeting.
-We are not providing financial aid, but we can disccuss your research bottleneck in terms of bioinformatics perspective. **Please schedule after Tuesday class.**
+We are not providing financial aid, but we can discuss your research bottleneck in terms of bioinformatics perspective. **Please schedule after Tuesday class.**

 ## Optional Reading materials
 - [Introduction to Bioinformatics (3rd Edition)](http://app.knovel.com/web/toc.v/cid:kpIBE00007/viewerType:toc/ "Introduction to Bioinformatics (3rd Edition)")